luzfcb/prime-indicator/README.md

 ### The icons look awful!
 I've added some icon options!
 Edit the config file which resides in `$HOME/.config/prime-indicator/prime-indicator.cfg` and change the option `iconset` in the `Appearance` section to one of the following options:
 * theme-default: uses icons provided by the icon theme you're using.
-Falls bacck to the color option if none is provided. (default)
+Falls back to the color option if none is provided. (default)
 * symbolic: attempts to color the icons based on the GTK theme the system is using (depends on the theme's configuration)
 * color: full color icons (blue Intel logo and green NVIDIA logo)